rolancon/anto/README.md

 y  | /j/ | Only found next to a vowel. z  | /z/ |

-Uncommon sounds are used in words derived from Greek and English.
+Uncommon sounds are used in words derived from Greek, English or otherwise.
 Uncommon sound | IPA | Description
 ---|---|---
 '  | /ʔ/ | Appears only next to a vowel.
-.  | // | Expresses a missing sound, may be pronounced as a schwa: /ə/. ae  | /ɑ/ | English. eu  | /ɛʊ/ | Diphthong.
-Greek.
-dh  | /ð/ | English.
-oe  | /ə/ | Only found before an unstressed syllable.
+.  | // | Expresses a missing sound, may be pronounced as a schwa: /ə/. ae  | /ɑ/ | English. dj  | /dʒ/ | Affricate considered as unseparable sound.
+Does not appear at the start of a word.
+English. dz  | /dz/ | Affricate considered as unseparable sound.
+Does not appear at the start of a word. eu  | /ɛʊ/ | Diphthong.
+Greek. dh  | /ð/ | English. oe  | /ə/ | Only found before an unstressed syllable.
 May be pronounced as rounded _/ɵ/_.
 English.